 Nurse's Residence - Three housing units are needed soon to accommodate more nurses and a pharmacist.

 2021- Priorities are food support for Preschool children, completing repairs in Kapasseni village, scholarships for Post secondary students, bringing a larger solar power system to Kapasseni to run the computers and water desalinization.

 JOSEPH ALFAZEMA MEMORIAL FUND On May 11, 2019, the Caia Connection lost a founding member and pillar of work and inspiration.
 Joseph Khembo Alfazema passed away peacefully, with his family by his side in Edmonton.
 A special memorial fund has been established through Canada Helps for The Caia Connection.
 We will begin this building project soon.
 The funds are raised but Perpetua would like to be on site when the project is started.
 Maybe next year if travel is permitted.

 2020- We raised funds for the Distance Learning Centre in Kapasseni and Emergency support during Covid 19.
 Food was distributed to school children and families as schools and work places were closed.
 Our projects are on hold for awhile as we wait and see what can be done.

-We have sent $27,000CAD to Mozambique and food has been purchased and distributed to families in Sena, Kapasseni and Chemba areas.
+2019 -We sent $27,000CAD to Mozambique and food was purchased and distributed to families in Sena, Kapasseni and Chemba areas.
 Because of the major disaster in Beira, there was no food getting to remote areas so our help has been saved many lives.
 We plan to wrap up our fund raising efforts for this disaster as other areas are now becoming a priority.
 We will continue to send any donations that do come in for food to Kuwangisana t distribute.
 Thank you so much!